matt2ology/csus-computer-science-csc/CSC20/README.md

 2. Use of object-oriented techniques to foster abstraction.
 3. A disciplined approach to the design, coding, testing and debugging of programs.
 4. Use of appropriate tools and techniques for each step of program development.
-5. Illustration of the power of abstraction via the use of multiple r epresentations of linear lists.
+5. Illustration of the power of abstraction via the use of multiple representations of linear lists.
 6. Reinforcement and expansion of object-oriented skills.
 7. Basic sorting and search algorithms and their analysis.